MehmetColaak/Deconvolution_Project/README.md

-# Audio Signal Processing Tool
+# Audio Signal Deconvolution Tool

 This Python script calculates the deconvolution of audio signals to extract the impulse response from a recorded audio file using a reference file.
 It uses the `librosa`, `numpy`, `soundfile`, and `scipy` libraries for signal processing and the `tkinter` library for file dialogues.